 After nearly a decade of professionally speaking at events, we often hear the same questions from event organizers and speaking bureaus.
 To help make life easier, we have compiled some of the most commonly asked questions below along with responses from Rohit.
-A few of the responses are even available on video.

 To check availability or discuss having Rohit come to your event, email Renee Strom at email@example.com or call at +1 612 281 4517 and we will get back to you very quickly (usually within an hour or two)!

 Two things make me different.
 The first is that I always share non-obvious, non-cliche, and actionable ideas.
 I don’t use canned presentations and always heavily tailor my talk for specific audiences.
 The second benefit is that I REALLY partner with an event team to make their event successful.
 Everything from helping secure partners to getting more people to register.
 At the event itself, I am always approachable off stage and make a point to be part of an event (instead of running to and from the airport).
 When I commit to an event, I am invested in doing everything I can to help make it successful financially and editorially, and always seek out innovative ways to deliver more value for an audience.